 How does it work?

-The provider may run a credit check on the customer to make sure that they can meet repayments.
-They'll then offer approval on the spot.
+The provider may run a credit check on the customer to make sure they can meet repayments.
+If so, they'll offer approval on the spot.
 The lender will then assume all credit risks, your business will receive the money for the transaction upfront (minus any fees) and the customer will receive their purchase right away.

 Most 0% interest credit providers are available both in-store and online.
 Some interest-free finance providers offer POS material promoting interest-free finance in-store, a well as training and support services for your staff to help to promote interest-free purchasing.